-Beechnut – Power – Wisdomkeeper Nut & Seeds (King of Coins)
+Beechnut – Power – Wisdomkeeper Nuts (King of Pentacles)

 Genus: Fagus – Family: Fagaceae

 Beechnuts are the seeds within the fruit of the beech tree; also called mast nuts.
 These small, triangular nuts form in burs that drop, in autumn.
 Their edible nuts contain powerful nutrients for improving brain and heart function.
-Beech nuts are typically roasted or cooked before eaten as a snack, incorporated into recipes or ground into flour.
-Beechnuts contain 50% fat so they are also turned into butter or cold pressed into oil.
+Beech reminds us to use our minds for knowledge while listening with our hearts for inner wisdom.

 Message: Beech encourages us to step into our power as a person of integrity, peace and wisdom.
 In a letter written in 1817, Thomas Jefferson wrote, “knowledge is power, knowledge is safety and knowledge is happiness.”
 What we have learned and experienced is coming together and being transformed into wisdom.
 Wisdom is something we know deep in our hearts as truth.
 True power brings peace into our life, our home, our community and our world.
 This is a time of using our power wisely with love in our hearts.